JustinSDK/cqMore/docs/workplane.md

 ## Parameters

-- `points`: the list of x, y points.
+- `points = None`: the list of x, y points.
+If it's `None`, use all pending wires in the parent chain to create a convex hull.
 - `forConstruction = False`: should the new wires be reference geometry only?

 ## Examples